 Ingredients to Avoid in Baby Wipes?

 Baby wipes usually contain a combination of water, oil, cleanser, and a preservative.
-Some have a much simpler formulations, for example only water and a mild preservative, and some have relatively complex formulations with multiple oils, cleansing agents, and preservatives.
+Some have much simpler formulations, for example, only water and a mild preservative, and some have relatively complex formulations with multiple oils, cleansing agents, and preservatives.

-Remember the wipe wetting process we described above?
+Remember the wipe-wetting process we described above?
 The question is what exactly is in the saturation mixture that is doused all over the wipes?
-Whenever we consider a new baby wipe for inclusion in our list of the best baby wipes, we spend a lot of time researching the ingredients.
+Whenever we consider new releases for inclusion in our list of the best baby wipes, we spend a lot of time researching the ingredients.